 Evergreens that are prone to desiccation, especially the broad-leaved varieties, often benefit from a little help in the form of spray.
 Anti-transpirant (or anti-desiccant) sprays, readily available at nursery and hardware stores, can protect tender leaves and stems by reducing water loss during times of plant stress.

-Sprays provide a protective, film-forming coating that slows down moisture loss and protects plants from drying out.
+Sprays work by providing a protective, film-forming coating that slows down moisture loss and protects plants from drying out.
 The transparent layers wear off gradually without interfering with plant growth or respiration.

 (By the way, the sprays work great on indoor holiday greenery, too.)

-TO DO: Spray plants once in December and again in February to prevent water loss and protect their leaves.
+TO DO: Protect your evergreens by spraying them once in December and again in February to prevent water loss and insulate their leaves.

 BUILD A SCREEN OR SHELTER